-At the same time, as part of the Ombudsman's National Campaign "For the Rights of Children and Persons with Disabilities", on 30 November, Ombudsman Diana Kovacheva, together with the Minister of Education and Science, Prof. PhD Galin Tsokov, organised the discussion "Inclusive Education: Problems and Solutions".
+At the same time, as part of the Ombudsman's National Campaign "For the Rights of Children and Persons with Disabilities", Ombudsman Diana Kovacheva, together with the Minister of Education and Science, Prof. PhD Galin Tsokov, organised the discussion "Inclusive Education: Problems and Solutions".